Taxes are “melting” into corruption mechanisms

 Much, if not most, of the taxes that the Portuguese pay with great sacrifice, taken from their meager salaries, are sucked up by the infinite mechanisms of corruption, be it small, medium or large institutionalized corruption.

-Corruption mechanisms in which many of them even persist ad eternum, as is the case of the real theft that is the tolls on Portuguese roads, which have already been paid for amounts 2, 3, 4… times higher than the true cost, and which continue to be paid directly from the pockets of the Portuguese, but they don’t mind a bit at all.
+Corruption mechanisms in which many of them even persist ad eternum, as in the case of the real theft that is the tolls on Portuguese roads, which have already been paid for amounts 2, 3, 4… times higher than the true cost, and which continue to be paid directly from the pockets of the Portuguese, but they don’t mind one bit.

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.